On homological mirror symmetry of toric Calabi-Yau three-folds: Lagrangian sections and line bundles

 Clearly the polyhedra $Q_v$ and $Q_e$, together with the polyhedra of the subdivision of $P$, define a subdivision of $N_{\R}$.
 Notice that $Q_v$ and $Q_e$ are not necessarily integral polyhedra, but this will not matter.
 Let us extend $\phi$ as follows.
 On the polyhedron $Q_v$ define $\phi$ to be the constant function equal to $\phi(v)$.
 On $Q_e$ define it to be

 This defines an extension of $\phi$. \end{proof}

 \begin{rem} Given the above subdivision of $N_{\R}$ and the extension of $\phi$, we can extend the definitions of $P^{\pm}_e$ (see the end of \S \ref{trop_hyp}), and the definitions of $m^{\pm}_e$ and $k_e$ (see Definition \ref{kinks}) also to the boundary edges in the subdivision of $P$.
-The only difference is that in the case $P^{\pm}_e$ is one of the unbounded polyhedra, then $m^{\pm}_e$ and $k_e$ may not be integral, but this will not be a problem in the following construction. \end{rem}
+The only difference is that in the case $P^{\pm}_e$ is one of the unbounded polyhedra, then $m^{\pm}_e$ and $k_e$ are not necessarily integral.
+In fact, if $\check e$ is an edge in the subdivision of $P$ contained in the boundary edge $E$ and $P^+_e=Q_e$, then the construction above implies that $m^+_e$ maps $n_{\check e}$ to some integer and $n'_E$ to zero.
+Since $n_{\check e}$ and $n'_E$ do not necessarily form a basis of $N$, $m^+_e$ is not necessarily integral (e.g. we could have $n_{\check e} =(1,1)$ and $n'_E =(1,-1)$, if $n_{\check e}$ is mapped to $1$ then $m^+_e$ is not integral).
+This, however, will not be a problem in the following construction. \end{rem}

 We now want to define suitable smooth approximations $\tilde \phi_{\epsilon}$ of $\phi$ depending on $\epsilon >0$ and then define the reduced section as the graph of $d \tilde \phi_{\epsilon}$.
 The main idea is to modify $\phi$ only near the $1$-skeleton of the subdivision of $N_{\R}$, i.e. we only smooth out the corners of $\phi$, so that sufficiently away from the $1$-skeleton it remains affine.
 This implies that the reduced section will coincide with the zero section on a neighborhood of the negative vertices of the discriminant locus $\Delta$.
 This is convenient since it automatically implies that it extends to all singular fibres in this neighborhood, without further work.
 The most technical part will be to show that the section extends to singular fibres over the edges of $\Delta$, this is proved in Lemma \ref{red_sect}.